 For novice or casual players who don’t care to learn intricate combos, Arc System Works has enabled auto combos in Dragon Ball FighterZ.
 You can rapidly press Light Attack or Medium Attack and your character will perform an auto combo.
 These auto combos won’t be the most damaging combos available for the character, but it will be enough to get you started until you learn better and more elaborate combos over time.
-Some auto combos end with a super attack, while others will just slam the opponent back down to the ground.
+Some Medium Attack auto combos end with a super move, while others (Light Attack auto combos) will just slam the opponent back down to the ground.
 If you wish to avoid using auto combos, you can mix and match between Light Attack and Medium Attack.
 As long as you don't mash out Light or Medium, you won't get the full auto combo.

 Each character has a variety of super moves that can take as many as seven bars of super meter (the meter at the bottom of the screen).
 Most super moves will consume one or three bars of meter, but there are some exceptions.
 Most super moves are performed by inputting the notation for a special move and pressing two attack buttons instead of one.

-You can tag in a teammate by pressing Assist 1 or Assist 2 during a super move.
-This causes that teammate to come in with a super move of their own and possibly extend your combo.
-In the latest build of the game, using a super move at the end of most combos didn’t inflict that much damage.
+You can tag in a teammate by pressing Assist 1 or Assist 2 during your point character's super move.
+This causes that teammate to come in with a level one super move of their own and possibly extend your combo.
+You can also use QCB + A1 or A2 (Quarter-Circle Forward) to get a level three super move instead.
 Depending on your team composition and combo ability, it may be better to save your super meter for other things.
 Different super moves will execute at different heights and may not combo with the super move that came before it.
 Experiment in practice mode to figure out the best order for your super moves.

 - Hold Light Attack + Special Attack to Charge